 The Giallorossi had every reason to be furious with the nature of Juve’s winning goal as Platini appeared to be clearly offside before he played the ball into Brio, triggering haunting memories for Roma of Turone in 1981.
 Rome, in a footballing sense, looked to be lying in ruins in the aftermath of that game.
 It appeared that Platini would reign supreme at the end of a highly successful debut campaign with the Bianconeri and that Falcão would agonise over another valiant effort a scudetto glory falling just shy.

-The Bianconeri’s first slip-up came against Torino when they let Il Toro overhaul their two-goal lead and claim a significant 3-2 victory at the Stadio Comunale.
-Platini had put his side 2-0 up after 65 minutes but the Frenchman was powerless to stop a stunning fight-back from the hosts.
+The Bianconeri’s first slip-up came against Torino when they let their city rivals overhaul their two-goal lead and claim a significant 3-2 victory at the Stadio Comunale.
+Platini had put his side 2-0 up after 65 minutes but the Frenchman was powerless to stop a stunning fightback from the hosts.
 Platini continued to influence games decisively in the climactic weeks of the season.

 He scored against Ascoli, Catanzaro, twice against Inter, once against Cagliari and a brace in the 4-2 win over Genoa on the final day.
-However his 16 league goals proved inadequate as Falcão’s Roma romped to victory.
-Falcão scored in the wins over Avellino and Torino on the final day as he inspired the excellent Romans to only their second Serie A title ever.
+However, his 16 league goals proved inadequate as Falcão’s Roma romped to victory.
+Falcão scored in the wins over Avellino and Torino as he inspired the excellent Romans to only their second Serie A title ever.

-Juventus avenged the pain of missing out twelve months later by edging their rivals in tight race for the title with Platini more than playing his part with an impressive haul of 20 league goals.
-Platini was inarguably the key player in what was his first taste of league success in Italy.
+Juventus avenged the pain of missing out 12 months later by edging their rivals in a tight race for the title with Platini more than playing his part with an impressive haul of 20 league goals.
+The Frenchman was inarguably the key player in what was his first taste of league success in Italy.

-The 1983-84 season witnessed a contrast in fortunes for Platini and Falcão.
-As the Juve talisman enjoyed being the toast of Turin, Falcão’s relationship with Roma soured slightly after declining the chance to take a spot-kick in the European Cup final against Liverpool at the Olympic Stadium in Rome.
+The 1983/84 season witnessed a contrast in fortunes for Platini and Falcão.
+As the Juve talisman enjoyed being the toast of Turin, Falcão’s relationship with Roma soured after declining the chance to take a spot-kick in the European Cup final against Liverpool at the Stadio Olimpico in Rome.
 It was an odd decision, especially considering the Brazilian had converted the decisive kick against Torino in the Coppa Italia final three years earlier.

 That final was not Falcão’s greatest hour at the end of a season blighted by a serious knee injury.
-The following year, Falcão made the headlines for the wrong reasons as he embraced the playboy lifestyle during his lengthy spell on the side-lines which sparked tension between himself and the club’s hierarchy.
-His contract was terminated after flying to New York to undergo an unsanctioned knee operation and he returned to Brazil with São Paulo.
+The following year, he made the headlines for the wrong reasons as he embraced the playboy lifestyle during his lengthy spell on the sidelines, which sparked tension between himself and the club’s hierarchy.
+His contract was terminated after flying to New York to undergo an unsanctioned knee operation as he returned to Brazil with São Paulo.

-In the same season, Platini’s powers were waning slightly for Juve as they finished a disappointing 6th in the league, while their European Cup success over Liverpool was marred by the Heysel Stadium disaster with Platini himself widely criticised for celebrating his winning penalty.
-In his final season, Platini once again led Juve to Serie A glory over Roma with 12 goals but that season drew the curtain on the Frenchman’s Italian odyssey and with it, the great rivalry between Juventus and Roma.
+In the same season, Platini’s powers were waning for Juve as they finished a disappointing sixth in the league, while their European Cup success over Liverpool was marred by the Heysel disaster, with Platini himself widely criticised for celebrating his winning penalty.
+In his final season, he once again led Juve to Serie A glory over Roma with 12 goals, but that season drew the curtain on the Frenchman’s Italian odyssey and with it, the great rivalry between Juventus and Roma.